Skip to main content

-Concepts
+JCSH Concepts

 Explore definitions for common terminology and concepts used in the school health sphere.
-Understanding the language used by school health professionals and policy makers will insure that you get the most out of the resources and information presented on this web site.
+Understanding the language used by school health professionals and policy makers will ensure that you get the most out of the resources and information presented on this web site.

 JCSH Strategic Directions 2020-2025